ROCm/rocSHMEM/docs/api/memory_management.rst

 ROCSHMEM_MALLOC
 ---------------

-.. cpp:function:: __host__ void *rocshmem_malloc(size_t size);
+.. cpp:function:: __host__ void *rocshmem_malloc(size_t size)

-  :param size: Memory allocation size in bytes.
+  :param size: Memory allocation size in bytes
-  :returns: A pointer to the allocated memory on the symmetric heap.
+  :returns: A pointer to the allocated memory on the symmetric heap;
-            If a valid allocation cannot be made, it returns NULL.
+            If a valid allocation cannot be made, it returns NULL

 **Description:**
 Allocate memory of ``size`` bytes from the symmetric heap.